rodrigarc/scifer/README.md

 [![R build
 status](https://github.com/rodrigarc/scifer/workflows/R-CMD-check/badge.svg)](https://github.com/rodrigarc/scifer/actions)

-### Integrating index single-cell sorted files with Sanger sequencing per plates
+### Integrating index single-cell sorted with Sanger sequencing raw files

 Version: 0.99.0

-Author and Maintainer: Rodrigo Arcoverde
+Author and Maintainer: Rodrigo Arcoverde Cerveira

 Description: Have you ever index sorted cells in a 96 or 384-well plate and then sequenced using Sanger sequencing?
-If so, you probably had some strungle to either check the chromatograms of each cell sequenced manually, or identify which cell was sorted where after sequencing the plate.
-Scifer was developed to solve this issue by performing basic quality control of Sanger sequences and merging flow cytometry data from probed single-cell sorted B cells with sequencing data. `scifer` can export summary tables, fasta files, chromatograms for visual inspection, and generate a html report.
+If so, you probably had some struggle to either check the chromatograms of each cell sequenced manually, or identify which cell was sorted where after sequencing the plate. `scifer` was developed to solve this issue by performing basic quality control of Sanger sequences and merging flow cytometry data from probed single-cell sorted cells with sequencing data. `scifer` can export summary tables, fasta files, chromatograms for visual inspection, and generate a html report.
+This package was developed focused in B cell receptor sequences from antigen-specific single-cell sorted B cells, however it is can be highly customizable to other type of single-cell sorted sequences.

 ## Installation